titorm/fodmap-facil/src/services/OFFLINE_SUPPORT.md

 ### Sync Queue Growing

-1. Check if Supabase sync is implemented (currently placeholder)
+1. Check if Appwrite sync is implemented and configured
 2. Verify network connectivity
 3. Check for sync errors in database
 4. Clear queue if needed: `await SyncQueue.clear()`